Federal Reserve - Central Banking at sunset.

 For example, for the FTSE Canada Universe Bond Index, Figure 2 illustrates how its current yield provides an indication of the expected return for the next 10 years, as well as the direction of returns.
 The chart plots the universe bond yield over time (blue line), as well as the actual subsequent annualized 10-year returns represented by the gold line.

-Figure 2 – Universe Bond Yields versus Subsequent 10-Year Returns
+Figure 2 – Universe Bond Yields versus Subsequent 10-year Returns

 The yield on the FTSE Canada Universe Bond Index in the fourth quarter of 2022 had risen to 3.7%, suggesting the expected return over the next 10 years would be similar, although with the potential for further interest rate hikes, there could still be shorter-term periods of negative returns.